slayvi/cloudprogramming/README.md

 Insert your AWS Access Key ID and AWS Secret Access Key.
 Make sure Docker Desktop is running.

-Then run the following commands in the *infrastructure/* directory:
+Then run the following commands in the *infrastructure* directory:
 ```
 terraform init
 ```